andyscrol/rsschool-cv/CV.md

 ## Professional Objective

 Current student of ***JS/FE course*** looking to join the workforce to gain real-IT-world experience as a **Junior Web Developer / Trainee**.
 Dedicated worker with excellent communication, time management and computer skills.
 Ability to complete tasks on time in both individual and team settings.
+Acquired practical knowledge of English while working as a Sales Manager for 5 years in the USA.
 Dependable and reliable, ready to learn and grow with your company.

 ***